FrancisVila/MFT_convert/content/en/docs/SecureTransport/AWS_Installation_Guide/st_launch_rhel/st_admin_host.md

 5. Go to Configure Instance Details and select to enable Auto-assign Public IP (depending on the connectivity you would like to have to this host).
 6. Add storage – enter a value for storage size sufficient for your needs.
 7. Add Tags – specify unique names, so you can easily distinguish between instances.
-8. Security Groups – assign the instance to the previously created Administration Host Security Group as described in the [](../../st_create_secgroups)<a href="../../st_create_secgroups" class="MCXref xref">Create Security Groups and Network Access Lists</a> section.
+8. Security Groups – assign the instance to the previously created Administration Host Security Group as described in the [](../../st_create_secgroups)[Create Security Groups and Network Access Lists](../../st_create_secgroups) section.